CSC453/tau/docs/milestone02-3.typ

 == Goal:
 <goal>
-These milestones is writing a scanner for Tau.
+These milestones are writing a scanner for Tau.

 == Specifications
 <specifications>